Record number of marriages, fewer divorces in Singapore in 2022

 MARRIAGES

-Compared to a decade ago, the general marriage rates for both males and females increased in 2022.
+Compared to a decade ago, the general marriage rates for both men and women increased in 2022.

-The general marriage rates in 2022 for both males and females were among the highest in the recent two decades, said the department.
+The general marriage rates in 2022 for both men and women were among the highest in the recent two decades, said the department.

 The median age at first marriage also went up in 2022 compared to 2012 - from 30.1 years to 30.7 years for grooms and from 28.0 years to 29.3 years for brides.